 6. Celery | Water Content 95%

 This hydrating juice will give you all your vitamin A requirements for the day.
-Juice 2 celery sticks with 3 carrots, 1 apple and a 1/3 cucumber.
+Juice 2 celery sticks with 3 carrots, 1 apple and a ¼ cucumber.
+A good green juice is going to combine loads of hydrating foods, think cucumber, celery, spinach, grapefruit and or lemon.
+Not for the faint hearted, you can throw some apple or pear in there to tone it done.

 7. Grapefruit | Water content 91%

-Boost your metabolism with this hydrating smoothie.
-Blend 1 grapefruit with skin removed with 1 apple, 2 cups of spinach, a frozen banana, a handful of ice cubes and 1/2 cup of water.
+Boost your metabolism with this hydrating smoothie which combines two super hydrating foods – grapefruit and spinach.
+Blend 1 grapefruit with skin removed with 1 apple, 2 cups of spinach, a frozen banana, a handful of ice cubes and ½ cup of water.
 Grapefruit is a great source of vitamin C, so get on this now, winter is coming!

 8. Cantaloupe | Water content 90%

 Smash your fibre goals with this cantaloupe, banana, seeds smoothie.
 Makes enough for 2.
-Blend 2 cups of cubed cantaloupe, 2 frozen bananas, a handful of ice cubes and 3 tablespoons of a mix of these seeds (sesame, amaranth, chia, flaxseed).
+Blend 2 cups of cubed cantaloupe, 2 frozen bananas, a handful of ice cubes and 3 tablespoons of a mix of seeds like sesame, amaranth, chia, flaxseed.

 9. Red Cabbage | Water content 92%

-A slightly odd combination but you won’t regret making this vitamin rich smoothie.
-Blend 1½ cups of filtered water, 1/2 small head of red cabbage, 1 cup frozen blueberries, 1 frozen banana and 2/3 cup of coconut yoghurt with a handful of ice.
-This is quite possibly the best way to have cabbage.
+A slightly odd combination but you won’t regret making this vitamin rich beet and berry smoothie.
+It’s quite possibly the best way to have cabbage.

 10. Carrots | Water content 87%